MrIdrisAbdulrahman/certified-aws-devops-professional/04-monitoring-and-logging/athena.md

 # Amazon Athena

-- It is serverless query service that can be used to analyze data stored in an S3 bucket
+- Is a serverless query service that can be used to analyze data stored in an S3 bucket
-- Uses standard SQL language to query file (built on Presto)
+- Uses standard SQL language to query files (built on Presto)
 - Supports CSV, JSON, ORC, Avro and Parquet
 - Pricing: $5 per TB of data scanned
 - Commonly used with Amazon Quicksight for reporting/dashboards